jsyang/celestial/src/how-to-play.md

 - **Heavy Cannon**<br>Focusing the emitters of the standard cannon allowed us to create a weapon that delivers twice the energy per projectile.<br>`Damage: 2 per hit`

-- **Cluster Rocket**<br>Packed with high explosive shells, this unguided rocket can deliver 20 shells to the recipient for maximum destruction.<br>`Damage: 1 per hit x 20 shells + 0.5 impact damage`
+- **Cluster Rocket**<br>Packed with explosive shells, this unguided rocket can deliver a bundle of 20 to the recipient for maximum destruction.<br>`Damage: 1 per hit x 20 shells + 0.5 impact damage`

 - **Homing Missile**<br>We have developed cheap, miniaturized, biological prey-seeking intelligence that is installed into every mass produced homing missile; a highly destructive weapon.<br>`Damage: 6 per hit`

-- **Laser Bolt**<br>Fast discharge ultra-capacitors have enabled our technicians to pack a devastating laser weapon into a small space.<br>`Damage: 30 per hit, ranged`
+- **Laser Bolt**<br>Fast discharge ultra-capacitors have enabled our technicians to build a devastating laser weapon into a small space.<br>`Damage: 30 per hit, ranged`

 ## Units